 Tell us about a piece of your work that holds particularly fond memories and why?

-I was tasked with responding to the exhibition Scythians: warriors of Ancient Syberia which explores the lives of the nomadic tribes of Siberia 2500 years ago.
-I was asked to create goldwork activities for the Scythian themed Friday Late (Oct 2017) which people of all ages and abilities could be a part of, which drew on the Scythians love of gold and horses.
-It was beyond anything I could have dreamed of.
+I was tasked with responding to the exhibition “Scythians: Warriors of Ancient Siberia”, exploring the lives of the nomadic tribes of Siberia 2,500 years ago.
+I was asked to create goldwork activities for the Scythian themed evening sessions in 2017, in which people of all ages and abilities could take part.
+The project drew on the Scythians’ love of gold and horses.

 How has your work developed since you began and how do you see it evolving in the future?